Exterior Wood Finishes . . . To Finish or Not to Finish. That is the question.

 There are those sites when a hardscape of fences and gates are inexorably linked to the architecture of the residence.
 Smallish lots where the gates, etc adjoin the building and never stray too far to establish an identity apart from the primary architecture itself.
 They are seen upon first impression as accessories to the building.
 Such as the front porch railing.
 So, in these scenarios it is more common to match–or closely match–the hardscape gates and fences to either the house’s sidewall color, or the trim.
 This is a practice followed with with either paint, or color-pigmented stain.

 A non-toxic environmentally-friendly finish for exterior applications.
 Easy application and quick drying allows for two coats within two hours.
 (The second coat is extremely important).
 Because of the quick drying, it also all but eliminates the collection of dust particles gathering between coats.
-Although it can be brushed, it’s best to spray.
-If brushing, maintain a wet edge to your brush to avoid overlapping brush strokes against the grain.
+Given its quick drying time, sprayed application is advisable.

-*Click on the WoodRX image for more information, or order through Home Depot’s online store w/ sprayer.
+*Click on the WoodRX can on the left for more information, or order through Home Depot’s online store w/ sprayer.

 Slightly waxy finish with a satin sheen.